CoBuilders-xyz/stylus-cm-deploy/mkdocs/docs/en/getting-started/stylus-cache-manager-ui/overview.md

 ## **🏗️ How it works**

 - **Frontend:** Built with Next.js, React, and RainbowKit for wallet integration.
 Connects to the backend via REST APIs.
-- **Backend:** Handles authentication, contract storage, bidding logic, alerting, and analytics.
+- **Backend:** Handles authentication, contract storage, automated bidding logic, alerting, and analytics.
 - **Smart Contracts:** Automate cache management and secure bidding on-chain.

 ---